 (1) Controlled Electropolymerization

-Electropolymerization is one of the most important methodologies to synthesize and develop conducting polymers.
-The complexity of the polymerization mechanism, ion doping processes and structural defects are considered to be symbiotic and unavoidable, making the stagnant state and huge band gap with advanced interdisciplinary research fields and important applications in the last three decades.
-We have provided a point of view into controlled electropolymerization by regioselective activation reactions of monomers, where self-dimerizations instead of self-electropolymerizations were utilized.
+Electropolymerization is one of the most important methods for synthesizing and developing conductive polymers.
+The complexity of the polymerization mechanism, ion doping processes, and structural defects are considered symbiotic and unavoidable, making the stagnant state and huge band gap with advanced interdisciplinary research fields and important applications in the last three decades.
+We have provided a perspective on controlled electropolymerization by regioselective activation reactions of monomers, where self-dimerization instead of self-electropolymerization was used.
 The resulting dimers play a role in the connections between functional building blocks to form functional polymers on demand.

-We have presented the electrochemical iterative synthesis of a monomer A-B through individual A–A or B–B coupling driven by electrochemical switching of positive and negative bias on a self-assembled A or B electrode.
+We developed the electrochemical iterative synthesis of a monomer A-B through individual A–A or B–B coupling driven by electrochemical switching of positive and negative bias on a self-assembled A or B electrode.

-Single rich-stimuli-responsive organometallic polymers are considered to be the candidate for ultrahigh information storage and anti-counterfeiting security.
+Richly stimulated organometallic polymers are considered candidates for ultra-high information storage and anti-counterfeiting security.
 However, their controllable synthesis has been an unsolved challenge.
-We have reported the rapidly sequence-controlled electrosynthesis of organometallic polymers with the exquisite insertion of multiple and distinct monomers.
+We have reported the rapid sequence-controlled electrosynthesis of organometallic polymers with the exquisite insertion of multiple and distinct monomers.

 Long-range ordered nanoarchitecture of polymers is hampered by kinetic and statistical restrictions during polymer synthesis and manipulation.
 We have reported the monolayer nanoarchitecture of long-range crystalline metallopolymers via kinetically accelerated and statistically allowed iterative growth, guided by a self- assembled monolayer with monitoring and defect-repair abilities.

 Fig. 5 Monolayer nanoarchitecture of crystalline metallopolymers by electrochemical iterative growth.
 Cell Rep. Phys.
 Sci.
 2022, 3, 100852.